 - If you don’t come across as a strategic cost savings partner, don’t waste my time.
 End of story.

-This week I had a new staffing agency waylay me in the lobby and handed me an amazing power point presentation explaining how they wanted to be my cost reduction partner.
-They ‘wowed’ me with their team building guides and training, their low safety incidents rates.
+This week I had a new staffing agency waylay me in the lobby and hand me an amazing PowerPoint presentation explaining how they wanted to be my cost reduction partner.
+They ‘wowed’ me with their team building guides, their training, and their low safety incidents rates.
 They showed me where I could save up to 30% on my electric bill (over $1,200/month), and to top it off, shared the details of a government program that helps pay for up to 80% of training for my employees.

 I looked at the staffing manager and said, “You had me at hello!”